 The content of UE policies is included in the UE policy part contents defined in annex D.6.2 of 3GPP TS 24.501 [11].

-The UE policy part contents includes URSP, ANDSP, V2XP or ProSeP.
+The UE policy part contents includes URSP, ANDSP, V2XP, ProSeP, A2XP or RSLPP.

 For URSP definition, the encoding is defined in clause 5.2.

 For ANDSP definition, it includes encoding of WLANSP and encoding of N3AN node configuration information.
 The encoding of WLANSP is defined in clause 5.3.2.
 The encoding of N3AN node configuration information is defined in clause 5.3.3.